nanysylviane/-Surfs-Up_python_and_sqlalchemy/README.md

 Project outlines of what we need to do.

-## Step 1 - Climate Analysis and Exploration
+## Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+We use Python and SQLAlchemy to do basic climate analysis and data exploration of our climate database.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* Choose a start date and end date for our trip approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use SQLAlchemy `create_engine` to connect to our sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use SQLAlchemy `automap_base()` to reflect our tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis